azsk/ADOScanner-docs/11-SDL based local scan/Readme.md

 ```
 ### Scanning Admin Controls

-Admin controls always refer to the controls associated with organization and project.
+Admin controls always refer to the controls associated with organization or project.

 Project Control Administration access (PCA) and Project Administrator access is required to scan Organization and Project Controls respectively.
 Otherwise, the scan results depends on the access levels of the identity running the scanner.